Timdavidcole/bank-tech-test/README.md

 - This was tech interview practise test for Makers Bootcamp.
 The idea was a complete a command line only program, which offered simple banking functionality.

+## My approach

+- I decided to TDD as much as possible.
+Using ruby with rspec.
+- One of my main aims was not to make it too complicated or go off spec, as I have done in the past.
+So I've not taken any leaps of faith and just implemented what they asked for
+- Started off by making the Bank class, which started to get a little cumbersome, so refactored in a Statement class to do the heavy lifting there.
+Found it hard to TDD the new class.
+- I think I should have planned more, as I probably would have made a Statement class from the beginning if so.
+But in the past I have tended to over OOP so this forces me to only do it when necessary.

 ## Techstack

 ```